Chakradhar-M/Atliq-Hardwares-Analytics-CBRPC-04/README.md

 2. Run SQL queries to answer these requests.
 3. Create a presentation to showcase the insights, targeting top-level management.

-## Resources Provided
+### `data`

 Here’s a description of the provided files:

-### `data`

 - **ad-hoc-requests.pdf**: This document contains 10 ad-hoc business requests for which the management needs insights.
 - **sample_challenge_presentation.pdf**: A sample presentation that provides an example of how to present your insights effectively.